cvxgrp/pymde/docs/_sources/index.rst.txt

 PyMDE: Minimum-Distortion Embedding
 ====================================

-PyMDE is a Python library for computing vector embeddings of items, such as images, biological cells, nodes in a network, or any other type of abstract object.
+PyMDE is a Python library for computing vector :ref:`embeddings <embedding_definition>` of items, such as images, biological cells, nodes in a network, or any other type of abstract object.
 The embeddings are designed to minimally distort relationships between pairs of items, while possibly satisfying some constraints.
 PyMDE is based on the monograph |paperlink|, which introduced a simple but general framework for embedding.

 .. |paperlink| raw:: html